 The system and software requirements can be found in Table 1.1.
-The Hukseflux Sensor Manager can be downloaded from the Hukseflux website by downloading the Hukseflux Sensor Manager-24.24.msi installer.
-Double-click the file and follow the steps to install the software.
+The Hukseflux Sensor Manager can be downloaded from the Hukseflux website by downloading the Hukseflux Sensor Manager-24.24.zip file.
+Extract this zip archive to obtain a file: the MSI installer file.
+Double-click this file to open it and follow the steps to install the software.